-So, your school has decided to implement positive behavioral interventions and supports (PBIS), and you’ve managed to get buy-in from your staff.
+So, your school has decided to implement Positive Behavioral Supports and Interventions (PBIS), and you’ve managed to get buy in from your staff.
 Now the question is, where do you begin?

 The best place to start is with the foundation of your PBIS initiative: your behavior plan.
 This will outline: